 2) A minimum of 20% of the units will be occupied by households with incomes at or below 50% AMI.
 In 100% Tax Credit projects, all units must be rent and income restricted to 50% of AMI or lower.

-D. Threshold #4 – The Gross Floor Rent
+D. Threshold #4 – The Gross Rent Floor

-The Gross Floor Rent effective date will automatically default to the date of the Carryover Allocation of Tax Credits to a project unless the Applicant/Co-Applicants elect to change the Gross Floor Rent effective date to the building placed in service.
+The Gross Rent Floor effective date will automatically default to the date of the Carryover Allocation of Tax Credits to a project unless the Applicant/Co-Applicants elect to change the Gross Rent Floor effective date to the building placed in service.
 The Applicant/Co-Applicants must submit a signed statement to the Division with this requesting the change of the Gross Floor Rent effective date before the date of the Carryover Allocation.
 Once the election is made, it is final and irreversible.

 E. Threshold #5 – Project Reserves for Replacement Requirements

-The project must maintain minimum annual replacement reserves unless modified in writing by the Nevada Housing Division as follows:
+The project must maintain minimum annual replacement reserves unless modified in writing by the Nevada Housing Division as follows, with the potential that USDA project reserve requirements may be different:

 1) For new construction Senior Housing projects: $250 per unit.